Docs

 XSS / Output Encoding xss Reflected, stored, DOM-based cross-site scripting

-Cryptographic Weakness weak-crypto Deprecated ciphers, weak PRNG, insufficient key length
+Cryptographic Failures weak-crypto Deprecated ciphers, weak PRNG, insufficient key length (OWASP A02:2025)

-All modules are enabled by default.
-Disabling a module excludes its findings from the scan results entirely.
-This is useful for narrowing the scan scope when auditing a specific vulnerability class.
+The first six modules are enabled by default.
+Supply Chain Failures ships disabled and can be enabled per scan.
+Disabling a module excludes its findings from the scan results entirely, which is useful for narrowing scope when auditing a specific vulnerability class.

 Application guide